 - Linked to values/benefits: Focused on the values you deliver and the benefits your social enterprise offers to various stakeholders

-In this section, you’ll use our key message grid to create a set of key messages segmented by brand value and stakeholder group.
-That means you’ll be writing a key message for each brand value and stakeholder group combination (i.e. how do we talk about our brand value “transparency” to our boomer donor stakeholder group?)
+In this section, you’ll use our key message matrix to create a set of key messages segmented by stakeholder group.

 There are so many ways to bring your marketing goals and messages to life.
 It’s easy to get overwhelmed by the myriad of marketing tactics that everyone is telling you to pursue.
 Should you be focused on search engine marketing or search engine optimization?
 Events or publicity?
 Direct mail or email?
 It’s enough to make your head spin.
 All of these tactics can be valuable, but trying to do too much at once is a recipe for disaster.

-We’ve worked with enough nonprofits to develop a strong opinion about the tactics that are most effective and most accessible for organizations that are just getting serious about marketing, and we’ve created a “menu” to help you pick the best ones for your organization using our nonprofit marketing plan template.
+We’ve worked with enough mission-driven organizations to develop a strong opinion about the tactics that are most effective for nonprofits, and we’ve created a “menu” to help you pick the best ones for your organization using our nonprofit marketing plan template.

-This section of the workbook will also give you a variety of ideas about how best to utilize each tactic, though your specific execution plans will depend on the nature of your social enterprise and audience.
+This section of the template will also give you a format for planning how you’re going to utilize each tactic, though your specific execution plans will depend on the nature of your nonprofit and its audience.

 All of the work you put into planning will be wasted unless you have a strategy for determining what’s effective and what’s not.
 The final set of worksheets in our nonprofit marketing plan template will help you understand what strong marketing key performance indicators (KPIs) look like, and how to determine your own.